Endava-Sofia/fe-code-guidelines/guidelines/react.md

 > This preference can be enforced with an existing ESLint rule in your project using the [react/jsx-props-no-spreading](https://github.com/jsx-eslint/eslint-plugin-react/blob/master/docs/rules/jsx-props-no-spreading.md) rule.

-### Favor Multiple Smaller useEffect Calls to a Single Big One
+### Favor Multiple Smaller `useEffect` Calls to a Single Big One

-Using multiple smaller useEffect calls in React allows you to isolate different side effects that do not depend on each other, leading to better organization and separation of concerns.
+Using multiple smaller `useEffect` calls allows you to isolate different side effects that do not depend on each other, leading to better organization and separation of concerns.
 It also makes your component logic easier to follow and debug, as each effect is responsible for a specific behavior or set of related behaviors.
 Additionally, it can improve performance, as React can optimize re-running effects only when specific related props or state have changed, rather than re-running a larger effect with broader dependencies.